 A time-line photo exhibit traces the arrival of Indians, Spanish explorers, Mexican Silver Dons, American farmers and Mexican ranch hands.
 Early pictures of the development of the community of Solana Beach also are featured.

-Members of the Solana Beach Civic and Historical Society don period attire and present a Living History Program for more than twenty third grade classes.
+Members of the Solana Beach Civic and Historical Society annually don period attire and present a Living History Program for area third-grade students.
 The Museum also has hosted scout troops and groups from retirement centers and senior citizens clubs.